zhacker98/Docker_Base_Files/rapid-registry/README.md

 ###### The included htpasswd already has two example users, then can be removed and were just a placeholder

+#### Issues with connecting to the registry via 'docker login http://my.rapid-registry.domain:5000'
+#### If so, you may need to modify the client docker configuration
 ##### After docker 1.12, you will need to add the following to /etc/docker/daemon.json or create the file if it does not exist
 { "insecure-registries":["<your_registry>:5000"] }